6 products

 - +

-You can easily find a menstrual cup today at a pharmacy, parapharmacy, supermarket, or online.
-Check out our collection of Loulou cups in our shop.
-You can choose between two models (soft or classic) and two sizes (small or medium) to suit all body types, profiles, and menstrual flows.
+You can easily find a menstrual cup today in pharmacies, parapharmacies, supermarkets or online.
+Discover our Loulou cup collection in our shop.
+You can choose between two models (soft or classic) and two sizes (small or medium) to suit all body types, all profiles and all menstrual flows.

 - +